ML4LitS/epmc-tools/README.md

 ### Dependencies

 The required Python packages will be installed automatically.
-However, the tool also relies on a `spacy` model, which needs to be downloaded separately.
+However, the tool also relies on `scispacy` model, which needs to be downloaded separately.

 ```bash
 pip install https://s3-us-west-2.amazonaws.com/ai2-s2-scispacy/releases/v0.5.4/en_core_sci_sm-0.5.4.tar.gz